daleroberts/upload-and-classify/README.md

 and the model will be saved to `model.h5`.

 Since the brief was "do not get hung up on scaling or model accuracy issues" the model is stock-standard, nothing really to see here.
+The model was trained on a Tesla K80 using the `tensorflow-gpu` backend.

 ### Predict